UX-Decoder/Semantic-SAM/README.md

 ![teaser_xyz](https://github.com/UX-Decoder/Semantic-SAM/assets/11957155/769a0c28-bcdf-42ac-b418-17961c1f2430)
 :fire: One-click to output up to 6 granularity masks.
 Try it in our demo!
 ![character](https://github.com/UX-Decoder/Semantic-SAM/assets/34880758/10554e8c-e7cf-463b-875e-0792e629315e)
 :fire: Segment everything for one image.
-We output **controllable granularity** masks from **semantic, instance to part level** with different granularity prompts.
+We output **controllable granularity** masks from **semantic, instance to part level** when using different granularity prompts.
 ![auto](examples/levels_dog.png)
 :fire: Segment everything for one image.
 We output more masks with more granularity.
 ![auto](https://github.com/UX-Decoder/Semantic-SAM/assets/34880758/c8672450-0d1f-48b3-8227-ec669263d3b5)